 How many hours do students usually attend The Reading Foundation?

-Following the model built in our Calgary and Vancouver clinics, we usually recommend a minimum of 80-100 hours of personalized one-to-one instruction.
+Following the model built in our Calgary and Vancouver clinics, we usually recommend a minimum of 100 hours of personalized one-to-one instruction, but average attendance is between 100 and 160 hours per program.
 Students typically attend for four hours a day, five days a week allowing them to make strong and sustainable gains in their programs.

 Is four hours a day too intense?